fastapi/sqlmodel/docs/tutorial/fastapi/multiple-models.md

 Because it is just refreshed, it has the `id` field set with a new ID taken from the database.

-And now that we return it, FastAPI will validate the data with the `response_model`, which is a `HeroRead`:
+And now that we return it, FastAPI will validate the data with the `response_model`, which is a `HeroPublic`:

 //// tab | Python 3.10+